Ben-Woolley/java-for-beginners/docs/lessons/lesson1.md

 for (each day of the month)
   display the day, weekday, and events on the day
 ```

+#####:boom: Whiteboard quick-fire! :boom:
+Write pseudocode for the following:
+> Write out a receipt for each item in Santa's sack of presents.

 #### for with counter
 Provides a counter which you can use for whatever you want.
 The counter can: